krpors/gimlet/README.md

 #### Milestones for 1.0 release

-1. Splash screen with some funky graphic (should be allowed to be disabled).
 1. Finish up the 'new project' functionality.
 Initial startup should show some kind of landing page.